AlibabaCloudDocs/arms/intl.en-US/API Reference/Browser monitoring/SearchRetcodeAppByPage.md

 # SearchRetcodeAppByPage

-Queries browser monitoring jobs for applications by page.
+Queries frontend monitoring jobs for applications by page.

 ## Debugging